How to Contribute

 Code contributions are your tool to get things done.
 Our core Camunda team continuously evaluates the backlog and prioritizes tasks.
-We try to focus on those tasks that are most useful to a majority of users yet we take the liberty to choose our own work.
-By providing code, you improve Camunda products and become independent of our teams’ priorities.
+We try to focus on those tasks that are currently most useful to a majority of users, yet we take the liberty to choose our own work.
+By providing code, you can improve Camunda products independent of our teams’ priorities.

 The range of possible contributions, code and non-code, covers: